intel/ai-innovation-bridge/ai-prototyping-challenge-2023/pharmaceutical_manufacturing_business/README.md

 7. Managing Configurations with Make: An option for efficient setup and deployment from the command line, we leveraged the Linux make utility.
 You can find the make file for this prototype here.

-## Summary:
-The article discusses the AI Reference Kit Prototyping Framework, powered by Intel’s AI Reference Kits and open-source software, designed to streamline AI prototype development.
-The framework aids in transforming traditional components into ML solutions optimized for Intel’s hardware and software, incorporating popular open-source tools.
-This framework allows developers to efficiently prototype various workflows, as illustrated with the AI Reference Kit prototype for the Pharmaceutical Manufacturing Business.

 A few exciting things to try would be:
 - Join the [Intel Developer Cloud]([cloud.intel.com](https://bit.ly/3PXLZBS)), start an instance, clone the repository, and launch the Pharmaceutical Manufacturing prototype.
-- Start exploring the AI Reference Kit Library and Edge AI Reference Kits for opportunities to build meaningful prototypes using this framework.
+- Start exploring the AI Reference Kit Library and Edge AI Reference Kits for opportunities to build meaningful prototypes using this recipe.